DataDog/documentation/content/logs/log_collection/docker.md

 [Restart the Agent](https://docs.datadoghq.com/agent/faq/agent-commands/?tab=agentv6#restart-the-agent) to see all your container logs in your platform.

-**Important note**: Integration Pipelines and Processors are not installed automatically as the source and service are set to the `docker` generic value.
+**Important notes**:

-The source and service values can be overriden thanks to Autodiscovery as described below; it automatically installs integration Pipelines that parse your logs and extract all the relevant information from them.
+* `source` and `service` are defaulted to the `short_image` tag value since Datadog Agent version 6.8 The source and service values can be overriden thanks to Autodiscovery as described below; setting the `source` value to an integration name automatically installs integration Pipelines that parse your logs and extract all the relevant information from them.

+* Logs coming from container `Stderr` have a default status of `Error`

 {{% /tab %}}
 {{< /tabs >}}

 ### Activate Log Integrations

-The second step is to use Autodiscovery to customize the `source` and `service` value.
-This allows Datadog to identify the log source for each container.
+The Datadog Agent 6.8+ defaults the `source` and `service` to the `short_image` tag value.
+This allows Datadog to identify the log source for each container and automatically install the corresponding integration.

-Datadog Agent 6.2+ allows configuration of log collection directly in Docker container labels.
-Datadog Agent 6.5+ supports Pod annotations in Kubernetes environments.
-See [Kubernetes Autodiscovery documentation][12].
+That said the container short image name might not match the integration name (for custom images) or should be overwritten to better reflect the name of your application.
+This can be done thanks to the [Datadog autodiscovery][12] with [pod annotations in Kubernetes][13] or Container labels.

 Autodiscovery expects labels to follow this format, depending on the file type: